Clarence212/encryptor101/README.md

 ## Disclaimer
 This repository is for learning and research purposes only. **By using this code, you agree that you will not use it for malicious purposes** or to harm others' data or systems.

+## License
+This is licensed under Apache 2.0